Because the best marketers deserve great content.

 This may seem like a given to many of us, but it’s especially critical when leading change.
 Before you implement any transition make sure it will ultimately enable your team to operate in a more measurable, more data-driven fashion.
 Second, be sure to follow-through and track any change that gets rolled out.
 Use this to decide what to continue doing and which elements of your process need refinement.

 Want to hear more best practices from CMOs and marketing leaders on effective change management?
-Reserve your ticket for Transition 2017 in New York City.
+Reserve your ticket for Transition 2017 in London.